 Despite being a small bike, our test model arrived in a standard-size bike box.
 The bike was well packaged and well protected from shipping damage inside the box, or so we thought.
 As we removed the protective packing materials, the very top of the seat tube had been bent inwards just slightly.
 Fortunately, the damage was relatively minor, and the aluminum tubing was easy to bend back into shape.
 The Ancheer Folding comes mostly assembled with both wheels attached.
 It comes with all the necessary tools and basic instructions needed to complete the rest of the bike assembly, including attaching the pedals, seat and seat post, and the stem and handlebar.

 The battery for our test bike came charged, and installing it is simple as it slides into position behind the seat tube.
 The battery also has a handle at the top, and it is very easily removed from the bike thanks to the seat that flips forward on a hinge.
 While this feature is nice, unfortunately, using a rear reflector on the seat post does conflict with easy battery removal.
 You can lock the battery into place, and the key is necessary to turn on the power.

 Should You Buy the Ancheer Folding?

-The Ancheer Folding is the least expensive electric bike we tested, and we feel that it is a great value.
-Despite its low price, our testers were impressed with its power, range, easy assembly, and convenient folding design.
-While its performance can't match that of the higher-priced non-folding competition, it did outperform the other, slightly more expensive folding model in this test.
+The Ancheer Folding is one of the least expensive folding e-bikes we tested, and lands at an important price point.
+Despite its low price, our testers are relatively impressed with its power, range, easy assembly, and convenient folding design.
+While its performance can't match that of the higher-priced competition, this is a serviceable option that may suit many riders' needs.
 If you are in the market for an electric bike that will fit a small space and a small budget, the Ancheer is a good option.